CUH Logo

 Clinical ethics forum

 Making decisions about healthcare can sometimes be difficult or confusing.
-Conflict over the choices of what should be done can cause ethical dilemmas related to values or personal or religious beliefs.
+Conflict over choices can cause ethical dilemmas.
+These may relate to values or personal or religious beliefs.

-The Clinical Ethics Forum provides advice to healthcare professionals and other involved parties about the complex ethical issues that can arise in the course of patient care.
+The Clinical Ethics Forum offers advice about complex ethical issues within patient care.

-It aims to facilitate discussion among healthcare professionals or other involved parties faced with concerns or conflict over patient care decisions.
+It aims to aid staff and others involved to discuss concerns/conflict over care decisions.
 These decisions include, but are not limited to:

 • Beginning of life decisions